 If you’re planning to maximise your marketing budget in 2023, YouTube retargeting is an essential strategy.
 Let’s look at how it can give you a better return on your ad spend.

-What Is YouTube Retargeting & Why Is It Effective?
+What Are YouTube Retargeting Ads & Why Are They Effective?

 There are two types of YouTube remarketing: